Build vs buy a chicken coop

 A middle path some keepers use: buy a basic 8×10 garden shed ($800–1500) and convert it to a coop.
 The shed gives you a weatherproof shell with proper roofing for the price of a cheap prefab; conversion adds vent cuts, hardware cloth, nest boxes, roost rails, and a pop-door for $150–300 in materials and 8–12 hours of work.

 Before deciding build vs buy, decide size.
-Use the coop size calculator to determine the indoor floor area you need for your flock, breed weight class, and run-access pattern.
-Common sizes and their flock capacity:
+Half the regret stories I read on this topic trace back to a flock that outgrew the coop inside year one — usually because the buyer trusted a prefab listing's “fits 8 hens” copy.
+Use the coop size calculator to determine the indoor floor area you actually need for your flock, breed weight class, and run-access pattern.
+Common sizes and their honest flock capacity (not marketing capacity):

 For the most-popular 4×8 size, see the 4×8 chicken coop lumber list for a complete materials breakdown.